top of page

 Appraising a S&W 686 Pistol

-• Family disputes: Firearms often carry sentimental weight.
-Without a clear appraisal, disagreements over “who gets what” can escalate into costly conflict.
+2. Family Disputes: Firearms often carry high sentimental weight.
+Without an authoritative valuation, "who gets what" can quickly escalate into a costly legal battle between heirs.

 Helping Professionals Protect Their Clients

-Estate settlement is complicated enough.
-When firearms are involved, the smartest approach is to ensure they are properly documented and fairly valued.
-For estates filing IRS Form 706, a certified appraisal is not only best practice but also a way to avoid costly mistakes.
+Estate settlement is complicated enough without adding the risk of an IRS audit or a criminal transfer violation.
+When firearms are involved, the smartest approach is to ensure they are properly documented and fairly valued from day one.
+For estates filing IRS Form 706, a certified appraisal is not only a best practice but a necessary shield against costly mistakes.

 MDRF Enterprises offers Certified Firearms Appraisals across the Greater Saint Louis area, supporting families, executors, and estate professionals with licensed, discreet, and compliant service.